DevExpress/devextreme-documentation/concepts/Common/Integration Guides/70 Manage Azure Blob Storage with DevExtreme Components/30 FileManager.md

 In this example, the `Container` object is an instance of the `BlobContainerClient` class.

-The client-side parser function looks like this:
+The client-side parser function is as follows:

     getDataObjectsFromEntries(entries, prefix) {
         const result = [];